shubhamupadhyay94/HaptikJio/README.md

 This is a Java Selenium TestNG Maven Cucumber /BDD hybrid automation framework.

-You just need to clone , build  the project.
+You just need to clone and build  the maven project.

 You can run the project from 3 ways
 1. TestRunner